-Counseling Psychology students who have satisfactorily completed all required, passed the oral exam, and are not enrolled in any additional coursework or thesis may enroll for traineeship only status.
-Clinical Psychology students who have completed all coursework and passed written exams may enroll for internship only status.
-This status enables students to accrue traineeship or internship hours during those periods when they are not enrolled in coursework, Independent Studies, thesis, or dissertation.
+Counseling Psychology students who have satisfactorily completed all required coursework, passed the oral exam, and are not enrolled in any additional coursework or thesis may enroll for traineeship only status.
+Clinical Psychology students who have completed all coursework, have passed written exams, and are not enrolled in dissertation may enroll for internship only status.
+This status enables students to accrue traineeship or internship hours during those periods when they are not enrolled in coursework, independent studies, thesis, or dissertation.

 Students who elect to enroll on a traineeship only or internship only basis, must receive approval from either the M.A.
 Clinical Coordinator or the Ph.D.
-Director of Training.
-Submit the Internship Only/Traineeship Only Enrollment Form, signed by the appropriate Director of Training, to the Registrar.
+Director of Training, respectively.
+The Internship Only/Traineeship Only Enrollment Form must be signed by the appropriate Clinical Coordinator or Director of Training and submitted to the Registrar prior to the beginning of the calendar quarter (Fall 10/1-12/31; Winter 1/1-3/31; Spring 4/1-6/30; Summer 7/1-9/30).
 There is a separate quarterly fee for this enrollment.
-An enrollment form must be submitted for each quarter a student wishes to be enrolled; the student's account will be billed.
-Following degree completion, enrollment is not permitted in either traineeship only or internship only.
+An enrollment form must be submitted for each quarter a student wishes to be enrolled and the student's account will be billed.
+Following degree completion, students may not enroll in either traineeship only or internship only status.

-Students in this status are not considered enrolled at Pacifica for financial aid purposes.
+Students with an internship only or traineeship only status are not considered enrolled at Pacifica for financial aid purposes.
 Financial aid recipients are not eligible for financial aid or loan deferment during this period of time.